-Despite the potential life-changing consequences of such an accident, civil courts do not automatically assume the trucker was at-fault.
-Instead, an injured plaintiff—or any personal injury attorney they elect to hire—must provide evidence that a trucker’s negligence caused the accident.
+Despite the potential life-changing consequences of such an accident, civil courts do not automatically assume the trucker was at fault.
+Instead, an injured plaintiff—or any personal injury attorney they elect to hire—must provide evidence that a trucker’s negligence caused the wreck.
 A Glastonbury truck accident lawyer could help you gather this vital evidence, place it within the context of a negligence claim, and demand appropriate compensation.
+En Español.

 The Obligations of Truck Drivers and Trucking Companies

 Truckers must follow the same rules of the road as all other travelers.
 This includes the duty to follow speed limits, properly signal before changing lanes, and avoid driving while distracted.
 However, truckers are also subject to federal rules regarding their maximum allowable weight on freeways and the total number of hours that they may drive in any given day or week.

 Following an accident with a commercial truck, it is often essential to gather evidence that may indicate a violation of these federal laws, as this could be key to proving legal negligence by either an individual trucker or the company that employed them.
 A Glastonbury accident attorney could help a plaintiff better understand the obligations of truckers and their employers in the context of civil liability.